spm/spm-docs/docs/tutorials/fmri/event/parametric.md

   bit simpler for present purposes!).

-- Highlight `Directory` and select `DIR/parametric` (having "unselected" the current definition of directory from the Categorical analysis).
+- Highlight `Directory` and select `DIR/parametric` (having "unselected" the currently defined folder from the Categorical analysis).

 - Save the job as `parametric_spec` and press the `Run` button.